cultureshocked/backup-system/README.md

 `cryptopp` is assumed to be packaged inside the `src` directory.
 Installation guide follows.

 The shell script makes heavy use of utilities expected to be installed on your system.
-Many of these will be isntalled by default on most systems.
+Many of these will be installed by default on most systems.
 Notably, the list includes:

 - `md5sum`
 - `sha256sum`